UncleGus/OneLife/README.md

 stunDistance=1

 If running in incapacitate mode, once a player is incapacitated, only one player is required to use a stun weapon on them to keep them incapacitated.
+When a player is incapacitated, they will drop whatever object they are holding.